Schwab 401(k) survey shows sharp increase in confidence and demand for financial advice

 About the survey

-This online survey of U.S. 401(k) participants was conducted by Logica Research for Schwab Retirement Plan Services, Inc. Logica Research is neither affiliated with, nor employed by, Schwab Retirement Plan Services, Inc. The survey is based on 1,000 interviews and has a three percent margin of error at the 95 percent confidence level.
-Survey respondents were actively employed by companies with at least 25 employees, were 401(k) plan participants and were 25-70 years old.
+This online survey of U.S. 401(k) participants was conducted by Logica Research for Schwab Retirement Plan Services, Inc. Logica Research is neither affiliated with, nor employed by, Schwab Retirement Plan Services, Inc. The survey is based on 1,000 interviews.
+Survey respondents were actively employed by companies with at least 25 employees, were 401(k) plan participants and were 21-70 years old.
+For past surveys, respondents were 25 to 70 years old, so for comparing 2021 results to previous waves, the data was rebased on those aged 25 to 70.
 Survey respondents were not asked to indicate whether they had 401(k) accounts with Schwab Retirement Plan Services, Inc. All data is self-reported by study participants and is not verified or validated.
-Respondents participated in the study between May 28 and June 11, 2020.
+Respondents participated in the study between April 1 and April 15, 2021.
 Detailed results can be found here.

 About Charles Schwab